-Treatment includes correction of fluid deficit and electrolyte abnormalities, and IV insulin.
+Treatment includes correction of fluid deficit and electrolyte abnormalities, and intravenous insulin.

-Hyperosmolar hyperglycemic syndrome (HHS), also known as non-ketotic hyperglycemic hyperosmolar syndrome (NKHS), is characterized by profound hyperglycemia (glucose >600 mg/dL), hyperosmolality (effective serum osmolality ≥320 mOsm/kg), and volume depletion in the absence of significant ketoacidosis (pH >7.3 and HCO3 >15 mEq/L), and is a serious complication of diabetes.
+Hyperosmolar hyperglycemic state (HHS), also known as non-ketotic hyperglycemic hyperosmolar syndrome (NKHS), is characterized by profound hyperglycemia (glucose >600 mg/dL), hyperosmolality (effective serum osmolality ≥320 mOsm/kg), and volume depletion in the absence of significant ketoacidosis (pH >7.3 and HCO3 >15 mEq/L), and is a serious complication of diabetes.
 HHS may be the first presentation of type 2 diabetes.
-Although both HHS and diabetic ketoacidosis (DKA) are often discussed as distinct entities, they represent 2 points on the spectrum of metabolic derangements in diabetes, both HHS and DKA being characterized by relative or absolute insulin deficiency combined with increased counter-regulatory hormones.
+Although both HHS and diabetic ketoacidosis (DKA) are often discussed as distinct entities, they represent 2 points on the spectrum of metabolic derangements in diabetes.
+Both HHS and DKA are characterized by relative or absolute insulin deficiency combined with increased counter-regulatory hormones.
 Approximately one third of patients with hyperglycemic crises present with a mixed picture of DKA and HHS.

 Joslin Diabetes Clinic

 NK declares that she has no competing interests.

 Professor of Medicine

 GU is supported by research grants from the American Diabetes Association and the National Institutes of Health, and has received research funds from Sanofi-Aventis, Novo Nordisk, Takeda, and GlaxoSmithKline.
 GU is an author of a number of references cited in this monograph.

 DM declares that he has no competing interests.

 Department of Medicine